 Suntory Foundation for the Arts

 Suntory Museum of Art opened in 1961 and Torii Music Foundation established in 1969 as a 70th anniversary commemoration of the founding of Suntory (name changed to Suntory Music Foundation in 1978).
-Two activities that have been carried out in the field of arts for about half a century was merged as a 110th anniversary commemoration activity and renew them to suit the 21st century in 2009 as Suntory Foundation for Arts.
+Two activities that have been carried out in the field of arts for about half a century was merged as a 110th anniversary commemoration activity and renew them to suit the 21st century in 2009 as Suntory Foundation for the Arts.

 Since April 2012, operation of Suntory Hall was added to expand its field and aims to contribute to further disseminate and develop music and arts in Japan through various unique activities.
-Roughly one million customers have visited the Suntory Museum of Art and Suntory Hall in 2016.

-Suntory Museum of Art -- Art Revised, Beauty Revealed
+Suntory Museum of Art -- Art revised, beauty revealed

 Special Exhibitions Unique to Suntory Museum of Art